Irreversible entropy production, from quantum to classical: Resource theoretic approach

 \section{Resource theoretic approach}

 Quantum features can be exploited to provide advantages for a series of applications.
 Different applications, however, exploit different features.
-For instance, quantum communication exploits entanglement, while metrological applications may exploit radiation squeezing.
+For instance, quantum communications may exploit entanglement, while metrological applications may exploit radiation squeezing.
 Each of these features therefore represent a resource, which can be consumed to yield a quantum advantage for certain tasks.
 Resource theories provide a mathematical formulation of this idea.
 Initially focused on entanglement~\cite{Horodecki2009}, they were subsequently extended to several other resources, such as purity~\cite{Horodecki2003}, asymmetry~\cite{Horodecki2003} and coherence~\cite{Streltsov2016a}.
 A recent review can be found in~\cite{Chitambar2019}.

 Thermodynamics can also be cast in this framework, known as the \emph{resource theory of athermality}, first pioneered by~\cite{Brandao2013}.
 In this case, the resources are all quantum states which are not in thermal equilibrium.
 The reason is that such states can be used to extract work, which is the most fundamental task of thermodynamics.
-Whence \emph{athermality} (i.e., how ``far'' a system is from equilibrium) is the resource which is consumed to extract work.
+Whence \emph{athermality} (i.e., how ``far'' a system is from equilibrium) is the resource which is consumed to extract work. { The earlier works on the resource theory of athermality are reviewed in~\cite{Goold2016}.
+In this section we focus on some of the more recent developments, as well as aspects which pertain specifically to entropy production. }

 The starting point for any resource theory is the definition of what are the allowed \emph{free operations}.
 That is, operations which only consume a resource and never create it.
 In the case of thermodynamics, this means no associated work.
 Moreover, the idea is to focus on operations that are physically meaningful and endowed with interesting properties.
 While there is no unique proposal [cf.~\cite{Bera2017b}], the most widely used so far are the thermal operations, discussed in Sec.~\ref{sec:Qgen_thermal_ops}.